google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces_based_on_their_construction_using_the_font_matrix/content.md

 </figure>
 <figcaption>The three different form models shown with sans-serif typefaces</figcaption>

 Let’s take a closer look at each form model and make it more obvious by setting a word.
-Let’s write “Ragstone_”_, because it contains various letter shapes.
+We’ll use the word “Ragstone” because it contains various letter shapes:

 <figure>

 ![A dynamic linear sans serif typeface showing the word “Ragstone”.
 The open apertures of the lower case a and the diagonal axis in the lower case o are shown.](images/dynamic--linear-sans.svg)

 </figure>
-<figcaption>The dynamic form model comes with open apertures of the e, a, and s, the o diagonally angled (hard to see in sans-serif, set in Source Sans Pro).</figcaption>
+<figcaption>The dynamic form model comes with open apertures of the “e,” “a,” and “s,” as well as the diagonally angled “o” (hard to see in sans-serif, set in Source Sans Pro).</figcaption>

 Looking at the **dynamic form model,** you can see the open shapes, and a very subtle [diagonal axis](/glossary/axis_in_type_design).
 This all adds to the friendly, open, and approachable feeling that a dynamic typeface creates.
-Indra Kupferschmid [associated](https://kupferschrift.de/cms/2012/03/on-classifications/) the form models with certain adjectives.
+[Kupferschmid associated the form models with certain adjectives](https://kupferschrift.de/cms/2012/03/on-classifications/).
 They can be helpful when picking a typeface that should follow a certain mood.
 Naturally, this mood might shift when there are serifs or no serifs, or other stylistic features, but it’s a good starting point.

 <figure>

 ![A rational linear sans serif typeface showing the word “Ragstone”.
 The closed apertures of the lower case a and the vertical axis in the lower case o are shown.](images/rational--linear-sans.svg)

 </figure>
-<figcaption>The shapes of the e, a and s are rather closed, the o shows vertical axis (again, not very obvious in sans serif, set in Helvetica).</figcaption>
+<figcaption>The shapes of the “e,” “a,” and “s” are rather closed, and the “o” shows vertical axis (again, not very obvious in sans serif, set in Helvetica).</figcaption>

-With a **rational typeface,** we can see that these apertures are closed, which then creates a more orderly, reserved, or serious feeling.
+With a **rational** typeface, we can see that these apertures are closed, which then creates a more orderly, reserved, or serious feeling.

 <figure>

 ![A geometric linear sans serif typeface showing the word “Ragstone”.
 The constructed circular shapes of the lower case a, g, o and e are shown, also the cross shaped lower case t.](images/geometric--linear-sans.svg)

 </figure>
-<figcaption>Very constructed letter shapes, like the circular o and e, the t is a simple cross (set in Outfit).</figcaption>
+<figcaption>Very constructed letter shapes, like the circular “o” and “e.”
+The “t” is a simple cross (set in Outfit).</figcaption>

 And with the **[geometric](/glossary/geometric) typefaces,** the apertures are not that relevant for determining the form model.
 Also, there is no obvious axis either.
 It is more about how constructed the letter shapes are.
 Like the circular e, g, a, and o, or the simple t.
 This creates a clean, modern, and functional appearance.